Lead & Transform: An ISTE 2016 Town Hall on Leadership for Empowering Students (SE101)

 Hyatt Regency Hyatt Regency, Centennial Ballroom E

-Dr. Darryl Adams Bobby Dodd Jim Flanagan Dr. Frances Gipson Dr. Don Haddad Dr. Philip W. V. Hickman Brian Lewis Rebecca Midles Dr. Kecia Ray Regina Renaldi Glenn Robbins Winston Sakurai Steve Schultz Governor Bob Wise
+Dr. Darryl Adams Bobby Dodd Jim Flanagan Dr. Frances Gipson Dr. Don Haddad Dr. Philip W. V. Hickman Brian Lewis Rebecca Midles Dr. Kecia Ray Regina Renaldi Glenn Robbins Winston Sakurai Steve Schultz Bob Wise

 This year’s Town Hall explores the intersection of leadership, learning, and digital age tools required to empower students to excel.
 We will explore successful strategies and lessons learned through student stories, inspiring keynotes, and a Town Hall Q&A with progressive leaders.